selimslab/logos/readme.md

 ## Aim

-This project is educational.
-It aims to connect the ideas and to show how a simple kernel works
+Logos aims to connect the ideas from all these resources and to show how a simple kernel works

 ## Scope